School of Philosophy and Economic Science: Comments from journalists and authors

-In 2019, a writer for The Outline enrolled in the School of Practical Philosophy introductory course.
+In 2019, a writer for The Outline enrolled on an introductory course.
 She reported that "There was something surreal about leaving work on Thursday evening and taking the subway to a mansion where I would be told a bunch of weird lies."
 She read Secret Cult midway through the course and commented that "it was hard to square its horror stories with the SPP, which, like a lot of Americanised British things, wasn't quite as compelling as the original."
 The reviewer opined that it seemed strange the SPP had so much money and attributed it to low overhead.
 She observed that "teachers are unpaid, students perform custodial work, and the SPP owns its own building."